LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/redstone-push.md

 For every data feed you like to store, create a new constant with type `AggregatorV3Interface`.

 In the constructor, set the above defined constants to point to the respective data feeds:
-Use the `AggregatorV3Interface()` function and pass the adress of the respective data feed contract as parameter.
+Use the `AggregatorV3Interface()` function and pass the address of the respective data feed contract as parameter.

 ```solidity
 // SPDX-License-Identifier: MIT